Coal is used to produce nearly 40%

 Coal may have been essential in powering

 the Industrial Revolution, but now its time has clearly passed.
-A new

 The start of a clean energy revolution